Signs and symptoms: Syndromes

 Many conditions are indicated by a group of known signs, or signs and symptoms.
-These can be a group of three known as a triad: a group of four known as a tetrad, and a group of five known as a petrad.
-An example of a triad is Meltzer's triad presenting purpura a rash, arthralgia painful joints, and myalgia painful and weak muscles.
+These can be a group of three known as a triad; a group of four ("tetrad"); or a group of five ("pentad").

+An example of a triad is Meltzer's triad presenting purpura (a rash), arthralgia (painful joints), and myalgia (painful and weak muscles).
 Meltzer's triad indicates the condition cryoglobulinemia.
 Huntington's disease is a neurodegenerative disease that is characterized by a triad of motor, cognitive, and psychiatric signs and symptoms.
 A large number of these groups that can be characteristic of a particular disease are known as a syndrome.
 Noonan syndrome for example, has a diagnostic set of unique facial and musculoskeletal features.
 Some syndromes such as nephrotic syndrome may have a number of underlying causes that are all related to diseases that affect the kidneys.

 Sometimes a child or young adult may have symptoms suggestive of a genetic disorder that cannot be identified even after genetic testing.
 In such cases the term SWAN (syndrome without a name) may be used.
 Often a diagnosis may be made at some future point when other more specific symptoms emerge but many cases may remain undiagnosed.
 The inability to diagnose may be due to a unique combination of symptoms or an overlap of conditions, or to the symptoms being atypical of a known disorder, or to the disorder being extremely rare.

+It is possible that a person with a particular syndrome might not display every single one of the signs and/or symptoms that compose/define a syndrome.